 These exercises force you to lock in a constant triplet feel between the bass drum and snare drum.

-Section III (pages 21 – 28) The solo line will be played on the snare drum – left hand.
+Section III (pages 21 – 28) Play the solo line on the snare drum – left hand.
 Bass drum 4 in each bar.
 Top line ride cymbal – right hand.
 Hi-hat on 2 & 4 – not written.

 Section III Exercise 2 page 22: